Lovers Painting or Print

 I started this painting with the image of three trees growing next to each other in a local cemetery and modified their forms to increase the sensuality and vitality.
 Often to me trees have a lot of features of a human body--curves, creases, crevices, and openings--so I heightened that.
 I decided against a naturalist approach to color but instead to make use of color "vibration" (combining complementaries, in this case, orange/brown and violet).
 I wanted to capture the aliveness of the natural world by giving the trees a glow.
 I also rejected the naturalist approach to the ground here, which was actually covered with dead leaves.
 Instead of painting their shapes, I chose to simply blend their colors--gold, orange, and rust--into a gradient.
 This painting was exhibited in the Pawtucket Foundation exhibit 2019.

 The original oil painting is 16 x 20"/41 x 51cm on canvas with a gallery profile (1.5"), ready to hang or frame.
-Archival prints on heavy watercolor paper are also available.
+The giclee prints are on archival cotton watercolor paper and are ready to frame.